By Simon Cooper

 New Zealand has proved remarkably successful in its mission to deregulate business activity, while promoting a more prosperous life for all its citizens.
 Most government services there attract VAT.
 This enables the government to hold the rate at 12.5 per cent, up from 10 per cent in 2010.
 This is the final article in my current VAT series.
 I do hope Tribune readers found it useful.

-Simon Cooper is a founding partner of Res Socius, a business brokerage firm and businesses for sale directory service.
-Res Socius is authorized by the Bahamas Investment Authority to facilitate the sale and purchase of businesses and provide consultancy services.
-Contact 376-1256, visit www.ressocius.com or scan the QR code below.
+• NB: Simon Cooper is a founding partner of Res Socius, a firm authorised by the Bahamas Investment Authority to facilitate the sale and purchase of businesses and provide management consultancy services.
+He is an agent for the cloud-based XERO Accounting System that is fully VAT compatible.
+Contact 376-1256 or visit www.ressocius.com.